 top of page

-Christmas Fern is my definite go-to for dry shade.
+Christmas Fern is my definite go-to for moist, well-drained shade.
 It's beautiful in a forest setting or underneath deciduous trees with its dark-green foliage.
 Its name comes from its ability to remain green throughout the holidays.

 Christmas Fern works well along walls or foundations, especially as an evergreen front for deciduous shrubs.
 It also looks lovely on slopes when planted en masse.